stfc/cloud-deployed-apps/docs/apps/opensearch.md

 ### 1a.
 Create Sops Secret (If using ArgoCD)

-OpenSearch requires an initial `admin` user to be setup - which a username and password needs to be setup.
+OpenSearch requires an initial `admin` user to be setup.
+This is so Opensearch Dashboards and talk to nodes in the cluster.
+You need to provide a username and password.
-  - You will need to provide the correct bcrypt hash for your password - use [this](https://bcrypt.online/?plain_text=admin&cost_factor=12) to get a hash of your password (default cost-factor is 12)
+  - You will need to also provide the correct bcrypt hash for the `admin` user password - so you can login to the cluster as admin
+  - You can use [this website](https://bcrypt.online/?plain_text=admin&cost_factor=12) to get a hash of your password (default cost-factor is 12)

 Additionally, if you choose to use Single Sign On (SSO) via IRIS-IAM authentication - you'll need to provide the client-id and secret.
 Make sure you enable iris-iam authentication by setting `openid.enabled` to `true`